 Platform and Interface

-There is a reason so many bookies use FSB though, it’s because their product is solid, and when coupled with an independent bookmaking brand like QuinnBet who have full autonomy over the way they run the site, it makes for an interesting pairing.
+There is a reason Quinnbet have chosen to partner with Pragmatic Play, it’s because their product is solid with lots of scope for customisation.
+When coupled with an independent bookmaking brand like QuinnBet who have full autonomy over the way they run the site, it makes for an interesting pairing.

 You get the attractive layout, user friendly design, intuitive navigation system, and the power in the engine to keep everything running quickly and smoothly, layered with QuinnBet’s odds, offers and promotions, favourable terms etc, all of which will be covered later.